makary22/makary22/README.md

 ## 🚀 About Me

-I'm a Computer Science student based in Cairo, Egypt, passionate about software development and problem-solving.
-My journey focuses on becoming a skilled full-stack developer with strong foundations in both frontend and backend technologies.
+I’m a Computer Science student based in Cairo, Egypt, passionate about backend development and artificial intelligence/machine learning.
+Currently, I’m focused on advancing my skills in Node.js and TypeScript to build robust, scalable backend solutions.
+I enjoy tackling complex problems and transforming them into clean, efficient code.
+My goal is to become a skilled full-stack developer with a strong foundation in both backend technologies and AI/ML.
-I enjoy transforming complex problems into elegant solutions through clean, efficient code.

 ---